This post contains affiliate links. If you click and make a purchase, I may receive a commission. Thanks.

 7. Now gently bend the sheet with your scrub in half to merge your soap together to create a tube.

 8. Now take a new pipping bag and attach the nozzle of your choice.

 9. Place the "scrub tube" into a piping bag.
 Twist the end of the piping bag to make sure there is no air or free space left in the bag.

 10. You are ready to start pipping.
 Start by squeezing some of the scrub in the middle of the jar.
 Then pipe all around it and up.

-Enjoy your beautiful unicorn soap!
+Enjoy your holiday candy cane soap!